PsyWar hosts a photo gallery with some interesting history, such as this one from WWII:

 Indian troops in the Egyptian desert get a laugh from one of the leaflets which Field Marshal Erwin Rommel has taken to dropping behind the British lines now that his ground attacks have failed.
 The leaflet, which of course are strongly anti-British in tone, are printed in Hindustani, but are too crude to be effective.
 (Photo was flashed to New York from Cairo by radio.
 Credit: ACME Radio Photo)

-Rommel was often beset by communications and supply failures, his troops ultimately crushed by Allied forces and abandoned by him in 1943.
-This ended his personal role in spread of horrors from fascism:
+His troops ultimately were crushed by Allied forces in Summer of 1942 and, perhaps most notably, he abandoned them by 1943.
+A good thing too, given his personal role in spread of horrors from an unthinking devotion to fascism:

 …empowered to “take executive measures against the civilian population”, Nazi jargon for robbery, murder and enslavement.

 Here’s a perfect example: